Reviewed by: Jay. D

 The MD-857 weighs a good amount which means it’s going to be stable, and it’s built well, so it should last years if looked after.
 I love that they included an adjustable seat, and we have the spotter bars for safety, something that is so important when training on your won.

-Still, we need to remember all of these benches in this price range dont come close to something you might have used in a local gym, so dont make the mistake of expecting too much for a budget Olympic bench.
+Still, we need to remember all of these benches in this price range dont come close to something you might have used in a local gym, so dont make the mistake of expecting too much from a budget Olympic bench.

 As mentioned, all of the benches in this review are an excellent choice for beginners and intermediates.